FujiMakoto/IPS-Development-Packager/README.md

 Once that's done, build your application.
 That's it!

-Now whenever your application is built, all of your development resources should be re-packages and saved to your applications **data** directory.
+Now whenever your application is built, all of your development resources should be re-packaged and saved to your applications **data** directory.

 These files are always included with your applications installation file.
 Not only this, but any time your application is installed in an environment where ```\IPS\IN_DEV``` is enabled, your development releases will be *automatically* extracted on installation.